mrrooijen/parelation/README.md

 Parelation, for Rails/ActiveRecord 4.1.0+, allows you to query your ActiveRecord-mapped database easily, securely and quite flexibly using simple GET requests.
 It's used in your controller layer where it uses HTTP GET parameters to build on the ActiveRecord::Relation chain.
 This provides the client-side with the out-of-the-box flexibility to perform fairly dynamic queries without having to write boilerplate on the server.

-*Note: This library is being developed in parallel with [HireFire] and the public api is should be considered unstable for the time being.
-This notice will be removed once the api stabalizes.*
+This library was developed for- and extracted from [HireFire].

 ### Compatibility